 About halfway into the story, Freeze accidentally shatters Nora’s cryo-tube with his freeze ray and kills her.
 Since this happened during a fight with Batman, Freeze immediately declares an eternal vendetta on him, and the rest of the comic is just about him carrying out said vendetta.
-In fact, here’s what the final page looks like:
+In fact, here’s the note it ends on:

 Not exactly “I can only beg your forgiveness, and hope you can hear me somehow… someplace…”, is it?

 But wait, you say.
 Dozens of writers work on the comics continuity.
 Surely one of them changed Freeze for the better after Dini had done his bit?

 Uh, well, they changed him, all right.
 Andersen Gabrych revived Nora and then turned her into a fire-spewing demon woman who hates Victor with every fiber of her being.
-Then Grant Morrison made it so that Victor has a habit of delusionally approaching streetwalkers, thinking they’re Nora.
+Then Grant Morrison made it so that Victor delusionally solicits hookers to act as Nora.
 And then Scott Snyder made it you know what no I’m not even summarizing it here.

-Hell, even That Other Show’s Freeze eventually slid into being a sadistic ice-themed capital-S Supervillain for only the flimsiest of reasons.
-Complete with cheesy female minions, plot to blow up the whole city, and hideous deformities meant to stamp out every last inch of sympathy the audience might have for him.
+Hell, even That Other Show’s Freeze eventually slid into being a sadistic ice-themed capital-S Supervillain for barely-there reasons.
+Complete with wisecracking molls, plot to blow up the whole city, and hideous deformities meant to stamp out every last inch of sympathy the audience might have for him.